natcap/invest.users-guide/source/carbonstorage.rst

 This section outlines the specific data used by the model.
 See the Appendix for additional information on data sources and pre-processing.
 Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
 Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

-- **Current land use/land cover** (required): Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*
+- **Current land use/land cover** (required): Raster of LULC for each pixel, where each unique integer represents a different class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*

 - **Current Landcover Calendar Year** (required for valuation): The year depicted by the Current LULC map, for use in economic valuation.

-- **Carbon pools** (required): A CSV (comma-separated value) table of LULC classes, containing data on carbon stored in each of the four fundamental pools for each LULC class.
+- **Carbon pools** (required): A CSV (comma-separated values) table of LULC classes, containing data on carbon stored in each of the four fundamental pools for each LULC class.
 If information on some carbon pools is not available, pools can be estimated from other pools, or omitted by leaving all values for the pool equal to 0.
 The table must contain the following columns:

    * **lucode**: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) *Every value in the LULC map MUST have a corresponding **lucode** value in the Carbon Pool table.*
    * **c_above**: Carbon density in aboveground biomass [units: megagrams/hectare]